octabytes/blog/content/posts/migration/migrate-your-customized-application-to-elestio/index.md

 ### 3️⃣ Containerized Migration

 If your application is containerized and you want to use pre\-built docker images.
-If you have a git repository you use to build these images then you can directly use these git repositories to deploy your application to Elestio from the steps given above
+If you have a git repository you use to build these images then you can directly use these git repositories to deploy your application to OctaByte from the steps given above

-1. Go to the Elestio dashboard and use the Docker Compose option in the CI/CD section choose a custom docker\-compose and click on Deploy.
+1. Go to the OctaByte dashboard and use the Docker Compose option in the CI/CD section choose a custom docker\-compose and click on Deploy.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698853208409/3e9cd64d-40df-4e70-8374-b4e7a4658bff.png)2.
 Choose the cloud service provider, region and service plan of your choice